Now that I am finally in Relaxation Mode, I can share The Experience!

 Friday, Dec 9: Get in a mini 2k run to keep up my running streak.
 Drive hubby to the airport.
 Be stressed out.
 Get a ride to the airport.
 Meet my Joints in Motion coordinator, Elisha, at the Calgary Airport to send me off!
 On the other side of security, meet 5 JIM participants from Saskatchewan and Manitoba – very cool to meet new people!
 Finally arrive in Honolulu after 10pm local (1am Alberta time!)

 Saturday, Dec 10: Wake up to sunshine and a relaxing ocean breeze.
 Meet the JIM team for a walk.
 Eat some breakfast.
 Have a quick dip in the ocean.
 Meet Jamie & Minako for a light run.
 Head to the Marathon Expo to pick up chip & bib.
-I was really looking forward to the Expo… Unfortunately due to the high (as in 75%) Japanese participation in the Marathon – EVERYTHING was in Japanese!
-I did manage to find a pair of my Adizero Bostons in my size for $60, and a sweet Honolulu Marathon shirt though, so all was not lost 🙂 In the evening, the JIM team headed to the Honolulu Zoo to check out the animals and have a pasta party!
+I was really looking forward to the Expo.
+I managed to find a pair of my Adizero Bostons in my size for $60, and a sweet Honolulu Marathon shirt though, so all was not lost 🙂 In the evening, the JIM team headed to the Honolulu Zoo to check out the animals and have a pasta party!
 We also heard some inspiring and motivational chats from the National Event Manager and from one of my fellow participants living with Osteo-arthritis… Yep, I think about half of the participants actually live with Arthritis everyday.
 I did not realize that until we all finally met in person in Honolulu; quite frankly, that changed the game for me.
 The marathon very suddenly seemed a hell of a lot easier.
 Although quite a few people walked the 42km, it still seemed a little easier for ME to run it!

 Sunday, Dec 11: RACE DAY!
 We get our wake-up calls at 2:45am; which was fine because I was wide awake at 2:40am after a surprisingly restful sleep!
 We hopped on our shuttle at 3:45 and headed to the start line.
 Whoa.
 Not only have I never seen so many people in my entire life, I have also never seen that many port-o-potties!
 They sure had our bodily functions covered!
 And for me, a new milestone – i did not have to nervous pee!
 Now… to find Jamie, Minako, and Wayne amidst 20,000 people… I actually did.
 On my way I did manage to roll my ankle though – sweet.
 And as soon as I found Jamie I balled my eyes out for 30 secs, tried to tell him I was stressed out – but apparently I did not speak any english – and then I just ran away to find my JIM team.
 At the time, I was a complete wreck – looking back, hahaha it’s pretty amusing.
-Before I knew it, the fireworks went off – this marathon is very geared to their Japanese participants, this FIREWORKS!
+Before I knew it, the fireworks went off.
 15min later, it was my turn to go through the official gate – I was starting the marathon!

 km’s 1-10: i started the race with Sue – the JIM coach from Toronto.
 She is super nice, and quite funny.
 John, she would fit in perfectly with our Calgary gang! the first 10k were so easy… I ran 20min, no break, and felt like I had barely run at all.
 I felt the sea-level oxygen.
 There were so many people – we were constantly weaving in and out of slower runners.
 THe energy of the race was fantastic.
 This part of the route was through the commercial/downtown part of Waikiki, completely in the dark… Lots of Christmas lights!